 Skip to contents

-The CoDEC tabular-data-resource (or tdr) specifications provide a set of patterns useful for sharing tabular community-level data.
-Examples of this data include the pediatric hospitalizations rate per month per census tract, the total number of gunshots per season per neighborhood, and the housing code enforcement density per year per ZIP code.
+The CoDEC tabular-data-resource (TDR) specifications provide a set of patterns designed to make sharing tabular community-level data easier.
+Examples of this type of data include the pediatric hospitalization rate per month per census tract, the total number of gunshots per season per neighborhood, and the housing code enforcement density per year per ZIP code.

 Data

 Data is specified as average values or total counts for census tract geographies during a specific year (or year and month).
-The required census tract identifer and year (or year and month) columns in a CoDEC tdr contain the spatiotemporal information that can be used to link it to with other data, including spatiotemporal health information.
+The required census tract identifer and year (or year and month) columns in a CoDEC TDR contain the spatiotemporal information that can be used to link other data.

 Census Tract Identifier Column